rdegges/rdegges-blog/articles/2012/tools-i-use-tmux.md

 horizontally split windows.
 This meant that I could only open columns of terminals, restricting the usefulness of my terminal.

-Furthermore, GNU screen had a lot of complex keybindings that tended to make it difficult for me to get used to.
+Furthermore, GNU screen had a lot of complex key bindings that tended to make it difficult for me to get used to.
 I remember spending quite a bit of time when first learning GNU screen just memorizing the basics.

-One frustrating day while I was struggling to adjust some screen keybindings, I decided to look for alternatives.
+One frustrating day while I was struggling to adjust some screen key bindings, I decided to look for alternatives.
 After a bit of research I stumbled upon tmux.
 What a great day that was.